Rural Health Initiatives

 MAHEC’s track record is strong.
 For more than 40 years, we have trained physicians, pharmacists, dentists, and allied health professionals to provide primary care in WNC.
 Since 1974, more than 551 physicians and dentists have graduated from MAHEC's residency and fellowship programs.
 More than 314 of our graduates established practices in North Carolina, nearly all of them right here in WNC.
 More than 60% of MAHEC's family medicine residents remain in WNC upon graduation.

-MAHEC's rural health initiative has the potential to make a substantial health and economic impact in WNC with the support of the newly established UNC Health Sciences at MAHEC and long-standing collaborative partnerships with healthcare systems and community organizations across the region.
+MAHEC's rural health initiatives have the potential to make a substantial health and economic impact in WNC with the support of the newly established UNC Health Sciences at MAHEC and long-standing collaborative partnerships with healthcare systems and community organizations across the region.

-For more information about MAHEC's rural health initiative, please contact Karen Hyman at Karen.Hyman@mahec.net.
+For more information about any of MAHEC's rural health initiatives, please contact Lauren White Gibson at Lauren.WhiteGibson@mahec.net.